 17.48.110 Appeals.

 A. A property owner aggrieved by the determination of the zoning administrator pursuant to Section 17.48.070(D) that the parcels have merged may appeal said determination in the manner set forth in this section.
+The provisions of Chapter 2.88 of this Code shall not apply to appeals of decisions made under this Chapter.

 B. Within ten working days of the determination of the zoning administrator that parcels or units of land have merged, the property owner may file an appeal with the director of planning.
 Said appeal shall be in writing on the form prescribed by the director of planning, shall state the basis of the appeal, and shall be accompanied by the applicable fee.
 The director of planning shall fix a time, date and place for the appeal hearing, and shall notify the property owner of same.
 The appeal hearing shall be conducted not more than thirty working days following the receipt by the director of planning of the completed appeal but may be postponed or continued with the mutual written consent of the director of planning and the property owner.